Iowa Federal Criminal Defense Lawyers

 Q: What should I do if I have received a subpoena or target letter?

 As soon as you receive a target letter or subpoena from the Iowa U.S. Attorney, the IRS, OIG, DEA, DOJ, or FBI, make sure to contact your attorney.
 Such notices could be a signal that you are the subject of a major federal investigation, which needless to say, is an extremely important matter.
-At Oberheiden, P.C., our experienced Iowa federal criminal defense lawyers have seen it all and can counsel you on the next steps to take if you are the target of a government investigation.
+At Oberheiden, P.C., our experienced Iowa federal criminal defense attorneys have seen it all and can counsel you on the next steps to take if you are the target of a government investigation.

 Q: If I have been indicted, do I have any chance of avoiding a conviction at trial?